- December 3, 2019

 Heroland is a single-player, fantasy role-playing game with striking 16-bit era visuals.
 As a theme park guide, help tourists navigate perilous dungeons, customize their strategies, and summon monsters to aid in battle.
 When not adventuring, enjoy the theme park's attractions and uncover the island's dark secrets in this nostalgic RPG experience.

-- The writing is engaging and filled with clever humor, making the interactions with characters enjoyable.
+- The writing is engaging, clever, and filled with humor, making the game enjoyable for those who appreciate witty dialogue and references.

 “The actual plot of the game with a royal succession crisis, the theme park being founded on real-life legends and possibly being run by the dark lord himself, that's interesting enough.”